 Dr. Wold loves spending time with his wife Kristine and their four children.
 He enjoys playing basketball, hunting, going to the movies and is a novice fly fisherman.

-Dr. Tessa was born in Wisconsin and raised in Vancouver, WA.
-She attended the University of Washington, and Marquette University of Dentistry.
-She completed her Pediatric Dental Residency at the University of Washington and Seattle Children’s Hospital, where she graduated as chief resident.
+Dr. Tessa Holmes lives and works in Spokane, Washington on the South Hill.
+She received her Doctorate in Dental Surgery at Marquette University School of Dentistry in Milwaukee, Wisconsin and completed a Pediatric Dental Residency at the University of Washington and Seattle Children’s Hospital, where she graduated as Chief resident.
 She is a member of the ADA, AAPD, WSDA, WSAPD, Special Care Dentistry Association, Delta Sigma Delta dental fraternity and Omicron Kappa Upsilon Honor Dental Society.